playfulprogramming/playfulprogramming/content/blog/chess-knight-problem/index.md

 Let's choose one of those spots and see all of the places that we can go from there.
 Any spot that we can reach from this spot is a place that we can reach in two moves from our starting spot.
 Let's label them with '2's.
 ![Same image as above, but with one of the 1s highlighted, and the possible moved from there populated by 2s.
 In the starting space, we see both a 0 and a 2.](./knight-moves-2.png)

 Notice that our starting square is double occupied.
 We can reach this spot in either zero moves or two moves.
 However, we want to know the _least_ number of possible moves to get to this spot.
 Zero is fewer than two, so we shall occupy this space with a '0.'
-I will remove the two and fill in the remaining spots that we can reach in two moves as being those that are one move away from the other '1' squares:
+I will remove the '2' and fill in the remaining spots that we can reach in two moves as being those that are one move away from the other '1' squares:
 ![All of the squares labeled for 0, 1 or 2 moves with no overlap, based on the images above.
 There are a few blank squares.](./knight-moves-3.png)

 So, right now, we have all of the squares labelled that we can get to in zero, one or two moves.
 If you would like, you can fill in three moves and possibly four moves if that is required to fill every square.
 Remember to give precedent to the lower number in any already occupied squares.